20 Offline Marketing Strategies For Self-Publishers

 Find out where the local book fairs are in your area.
 There should be a website with a calendar offering dates and times.
 Go to a few first and see how they operate.
 Enquire about setting up a stand where you can sell your book to the local community.
 Alternatively, get someone on a stand to sell your work.

 #2 Local Craft & Art Fairs

 Check out some of your local fate offerings.
 Learn how to join and create a stand where you can offer up something extra with your books.
 For example, I love creating book sets, offering quill pens, artwork and signed book copies.
-This will help you build a brand and be remembered.
+A creative process that will help you build a brand.

 #3 Village, Town or City Magazines